carlosbaraza/accounts-ui-bootstrap-3-angular/README.md

-# accounts-ui-angular
+# accounts-ui-bootstrap-3-angular
-AngularJS wrapper for
+Angular wrapper for
 [ian:accounts-ui-bootstrap-3](https://github.com/ianmartorell/meteor-accounts-ui-bootstrap-3)
 package.
 You can get full instructions about how to use the package there.